 I love business writing.
 Business is magnificent, powerful, creative, clever.
-Business writing took me to a scorpion-milking farm in Mexico, for a pharmaceutical client.
-It took me to Washington, DC, to cover the Energy Forum.
+Business writing took me to Washington DC to cover the Energy Forum.
+It sent me to a scorpion milking farm in Mexico for a pharmaceutical client.
 It has taken me to London, Milan and Edinburgh, and gave me the thrill of having my own book in print, at last.

 No I don't, as literary sourpuss Dorothy Parker described it, "Hate writing, but I love having written."
 I love to write.